 Leah currently resides in the Deering Center neighborhood of Portland with her amazing wife, Katherine, and their growing family of the cutest critters ever.

-▶︎ Qualified for and ran in the 2016 US Olympic Marathon Trials in Los Angeles by running a 2:42:52 personal best at the California International Marathon in December of 2015.
+▶︎ Completed the 2016 US Olympic Marathon Trials in Los Angeles by recording a 2:42:52 qualifying time (and personal best) at the California International Marathon in December of 2015.

 ▶︎ 3x Sugarloaf Marathon champion

-Leah's amazing personality, her powerful stride and fearless attitude is a plus for any race she enters!
+Leah's amazing personality, powerful stride, and fearless attitude is a plus for any race she enters!

 2015 & 2016 Featured Speaker and athlete